austinkn123/DepNails/README.md

 ## Future Enhancements

 - Add authentication and authorization using JWT.
-- Implement TypeScript for type safety in the frontend.
 - Add unit and integration tests for both frontend and backend.

 ---